torressa/cspy/README.md

 If you have a question or need help, feel free to raise an issue explaining it.

-Alternatively, email me at `david.sanchez@sintef.no`.
+Alternatively, email me at `d.torressanchez@lancaster.ac.uk`.

 ## Citing